kunzaatko/MakieMaestro.jl/docs/src/index.md

     and functions that generate them.
 See [Theming and Sizing](@ref).

 !!! note "Word of Warning"
     Some of the features of this package may be opinionated (with theming being the most obvious example).
-It is made with the with the intent of optimizing __my__ [workflow](), but with the hope and expectation that it will in fact be useful to others as well since the way I use [`Makie.jl`](https://docs.makie.org/stable/) does not differ significantly from others.
+It is made with the intent of optimizing __my__ workflows, but with the hope and expectation that it will in fact be useful to others as well since the way I use [`Makie.jl`](https://docs.makie.org/stable/) does not differ significantly from others.

 See also: [MakieExtra.jl](https://github.com/JuliaAPlavin/MakieExtra.jl)